Language event: Paul

 According to the Epistles of Paul, the proclaimed Word of God effects and creates faith.
 Faith is thus the creature of the word ("creatura verbi").
 So it says in Paul's letter to the Romans (Rom 10,17 EU):

 "Faith thus comes from preaching, but preaching by the word of Christ."

 Thus, for Paul, faith arises from hearing the apostolic message of faith.
 Yet this "fides ex auditu" is a gift from God.

 Martin Luther

 Martin Luther defines the believing people as "homo audiens".
 According to him, listening to the Word requires faith in man.
 This "verbality" of faith is central to his theology.
-Again and again, this emphasizes the vocabulary of faith and that the word should be praised as a means of grace.
+Again and again, he emphasizes the vocabulary of faith and that the word should be praised as a means of grace.
 Faith embraces the word that is offered to it.
 So it is z.
 E.g. in his second Psalm lecture (1519/20) on Ps 18.45 VUL:

 "Actum igitur credendi (ut vocant) nescio quibus verbis possis aptius eloqui quam ista periphrasi divina:" auditu auris audivit mihi ", hoc est, stultus sibi fuit populus gentium, ut mihi crederet in his, quae non videret nec caperet."